Healthy Homes Assessment Grenada North

 What We Do

-We consider your investment to be a serious one We will conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning your own home.
+We are serious about your investment and conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning your own home.

-We offer a wide range of solutions to ensure you are fully updated on the condition of any property you might be looking to purchase or sell and also other services.
+We specialise in a variety of services to ensure that you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other services.

-We have a systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into your Report, you are able to actually see any issues that could be identified.
-Thanks to our detailed report, it is no wonder that we have so many clients who recommend our service to family and friends.
+We have a systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into your document, you are able to actually see any issues identified.
+Through our detailed report, it’s no wonder that we receive so many referrals from clients our service to family members and acquaintances.

 Get Peace of Mind - Get in Touch